 Thrive on Routine

 One of the best attributes of such individuals is their ability to thrive on routine and structure.
 Autistic people like to plan out their day in advance.
 Minor or major interruptions in their routine such as impromptu meetings or celebrating a co-workers birthday, or being told to stay late or having a meeting postponed at the last minute can upset them.
-It’s best to provide them a heads up in advance to help them adjust in case any chances occur.
+It’s best to provide them a heads up in advance to help them adjust in case any changes occur.

 Unable to Express Their Problems